Renater/SIPMediaDeploy/ansible/roles/scaler/README.md

 * `scaler_replica_api_path`: path of the virtual machines to get the scaling metrics.
 * `scaler_replica_api_capacity_key`: key containing the current capacity metric value, in the virtual machines response.
 * `scaler_replica_api_termination_key`: key containing the boolean indicating whether the host can be terminated, in the virtual machines response.
+* `scaler_external_address_management`: boolean that indicates if the scaler should manage external addresses.
 * `scaler_provider`: provider for the scaler (only available value is `openstack`).
 * `scaler_provider_configuration`: configuration of the provider; each provider has its own configuration which is defined in the subsections below.